sebadur/oosql/README.en.md

 Then you should read:

-> Hallo, mein Name ist Peter - und Werner und Dieter sind meine Kunden.
+> Hallo, mein Name ist Peter - und Werner und Dieter sind meine Kunden.<br>
 > Hallo, mein Name ist Peter - und Werner und Dieter und Otto sind meine Kunden.

 Try to reproduce the working flow of the sample script and also take note of the attached commentaries in it.